 Where we seek to learn, understand and put to practise the Word.
-Hear the stories of some who have experienced LifeClass for themselves and consider coming along Friday nights at 7.30pm, all are welcome.
+Hear the stories of some who have experienced LifeClass for themselves and consider joining us on Friday nights at 7.30pm, all are welcome.

 Our family service with children and youth groups.
 We worship, we pray and listen to practical teaching of God’s Word.
 The service which has been variously described as lively, dynamic and expressive holds in the newly renovated auditorium and often streamed live.

 At that time, I, Daniel, mourned for three weeks.
 I ate no choice food; no meat or wine touched my lips; and I used no lotions at all until the three weeks were over.